raspberrypilearning/relax-stretch/en/step_6.md

 --- /task ---

-You will now add a message for a user.
-Since `repetitions`{:class="block3variables"} cannot go above `5`, if the user tries to press the up button above 5, the program will say "5 repetitons is the maximum".
+The program will now stop `repetitions`{:class="block3variables"} from going above `5`.
+You need to add a message for a user.
+If they try to press the up button above 5, the program will say "5 repetitons is the maximum".

 --- task ---

-Inside the empty space below the `else`{:class="block3control"} in the `if... then... else...`{:class="block3control"} block, add the message `5 repetitons is the maximum`{:class="block3variables"} for `2` seconds.
+Inside the `if... then... else...`{:class="block3control"} block, below the `else`{:class="block3control"} add a say {:class="block3Looks"} block with the message "5 repetitons is the maximum" for `2` seconds.

 ![Up arrow sprite icon](images/up_arrow_sprite.png)